 This most is one of the more hated on Disney film for how it looks.
 I find it tough to hate on a movie for being ambitious and innovative even if it doesn’t quite land.
 Dinosaur puts 3D CGI on top of real background images, and I actually think it looks decent even today.
 Aladar is a very likable protagonist and the supporting cast is really solid as well.
 James Newton Howard even wrote an excellent score.
 If this movie was made into a 3hr epic with today’s technology then it could legitimately have been one of the biggest movies Disney has ever made.

 I really don’t like The Little Mermaid as much as most people.
 I think it is extremely old fashioned when it comes to portraying a lead female character.
 Ariel is basically just a prize for Eric to save.
 She doesn’t have a voice for most of the film (literally) and basically wins over her Prince by giving him googly eyes.
-I will acknowledge, however, that this film nearly singlehandedly saved Disney Animated Studios, and for that alone it is Top-30.
+I will acknowledge, however, that this film nearly singlehandedly saved Disney Animated Studios, and for that alone it is near the top half for me.

 This is another one of the risks that Disney took in making a darker film that isn’t really suitable for young children.
 Generally speaking, it did pretty well.
 However, I think it is still seen as one of Disney’s middle of the pack films and I grouped it as such.
 I would love to see what this movie would’ve been without those weird gargoyles but I think directors Gary Trousdale and Kirk Wise (Beauty & The Beast, Atlantis: The Last Empire) thought it needed some comedic relief.